apache/spark/docs/java-programming-guide.md

 JavaRDD<String> words = lines.flatMap(s -> Arrays.asList(s.split(" ")));
 {% endhighlight %}

-Same possibility applies to all passed in anonymous classes in java 8.
+This lambda syntax can be applied to all anonymous classes in Java 8.

 Continuing with the word count example, we map each word to a `(word, 1)` pair: